veralvx/epubparser/README.md

 The arguments above may not be perfect, since it depends on regex an language.

 `--extract-cover`
 extracts cover to covers directory.
-If this argument is passed, output fule must be specified as `None`
+If this argument is passed, output file must be specified as `None`

 ## License